kevinwadeshaw/BetterSoundCloud/README.md

 See also the list of [contributors](https://github.com/brocef/BetterSoundCloud/contributors) who participated in this project.

+This version modified by [KWS](https://www.kevinwadeshaw.com/) for a better BetterSoundCloud experience 🧡

 ## License

-This project is licensed under the GNU 3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU 3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments